 To connect to any other piece of equipment, you can use a wide range of hardware products (including a proprietary TVV monitoring terminal and various sensors) as well as third-party products (Android tablet computers and MOXA network equipment).

-TVV terminals and tablet computers help an operator to work more efficiently – they are used to specify reasons for downtime (i.e. setup, no tools, no task, no work pieces, etc.), which are used to notify (by SMS and E-mail) respective specialists and production departments.
+TVV terminals and tablet computers help an operator to work more efficiently – they are used to specify reasons for downtime (i.e. setup, no tools, no task, no workpieces, etc.), which are used to notify (by SMS and E-mail) respective specialists and production departments.
 The terminal displays information that is useful for completing a job: order number, documentation (setup sheets and drawings), machine status, number of machined parts; an NC program is selected for transfer to the machine.
 Optionally, a barcode scanner can be connected to register the operator and technological operations, specifying reasons of downtime.

 Data from each machine is transmitted (24/7) and stored in a server.
 Many tools are available for users to get a full view of production efficiency and its bottlenecks.
-You can choose from more than 100 predefined reports (OEE, KPI, reasons for downtime, machined parts, alarms, defects, etc.), including tabular data and diagrams, or use the report generator, which generates analytics in accordance to selected criteria.
+You can choose from more than 100 predefined reports (OEE, KPI, reasons for downtime, machined parts, alarms, defects, etc.), including tabular data and diagrams, or use the report generator, which generates analytics in accordance with selected criteria.

-Main functions available are monitoring the load, state and operating modes of equipment; identification and classification of downtime reasons; assisting operators in performing production tasks; notifying specialists and production departments regarding accidents and unplanned downtime; compiling analytical reports on the equipment operation and production efficiency.
+Main functions available are monitoring the load, state, and operating modes of equipment; identification and classification of downtime reasons; assisting operators in performing production tasks; notifying specialists and production departments regarding accidents and unplanned downtime; compiling analytical reports on the equipment operation and production efficiency.

 Currently, there are more than 50 large industrial holdings which use our MDC-plus Industrial Machine Monitoring and Manufacturing Data Collection System, including the United Aircraft Corporation (Russia), Russian Helicopters (Russia), the Rosatom State Atomic Energy Corporation (Russia), the Godrej Group (India), Indian Railways (India), and many others.
 We see the potential to work in this direction with our European and Indian colleagues from companies in the aerospace sector.
-MDC-plus is the first Russian system that uses not only the technology of the Industrial Internet of Things, but also artificial intelligence.
+MDC-plus is the first Russian system that uses not only the technology of the Industrial Internet of Things but also artificial intelligence.
 With the help of predictive analytics, the system can predict equipment breakdown and control tool use.

 Recently, Zyfra and the United Engine Corporation have deployed MDC-plus real-time machine monitoring and manufacturing data collection system in various manufacturing facilities across the country.
-MDC-plus is designed to track machine operation, personal productivity and parts manufacturing progress.
+MDC-plus is designed to track machine operation, personal productivity, and parts manufacturing progress.
 Its tailored reports and charts can be used to eliminate unreasonable downtime, evaluate overall equipment efficiency (OEE) and reduce production costs.
 On average, equipment monitoring increases production efficiency by 15%.

 – What are the challenges that come along with this digitalization of production?

-– Lack of data is one of the main problems hindering development of such digital models for Russian companies and enterprises.
-In my experience, at least six months’ load of data on the operation of the target facility are needed in order to build such a model.
+– Lack of data is one of the main problems hindering the development of such digital models for Russian companies and enterprises.
+In my experience, at least six months’ load of data on the operation of the target facility is needed in order to build such a model.
 The company should have its data stored in digital format, not a hardcopy, and be easily retrievable.
 It’s difficult to retrieve undigitized information and use it.
-According to Zyfra, three quarters of Russia’s total pool of 800 thousand machines are not equipped with numerical control, and this complicates connecting them to industrial monitoring systems.
+According to Zyfra, three-quarters of Russia’s total pool of 800 thousand machines are not equipped with numerical control, and this complicates connecting them to industrial monitoring systems.

-Other barriers to digitalization are conservatism of some enterprises, plus resistance of management: sometimes, managers don’t want the plant’s processes to become more transparent so that their abuses or deficiencies would become apparent.
+Other barriers to digitalization are the conservatism of some enterprises, plus the resistance of management: sometimes, managers don’t want the plant’s processes to become more transparent so that their abuses or deficiencies would become apparent.

-Lack of general knowledge about capabilities of digital technologies in production is slacking up the process as well.
+Lack of general knowledge about the capabilities of digital technologies in production is slacking up the process as well.

 Some manufacturers say: “Let’s try digital technologies for some secondary process, and then we can go from there.”
 But it is impossible to note a significant effect with a small production and minimum economy.

 The first and most important rule for business is to implement new technologies.
-The second is to change management by integrating new technologies in it.
-In addition to implementation of new technologies, it is necessary to transform the management system by making it more flexible and able to respond faster to changing conditions.
+The second is to change management by integrating new technologies into it.
+In addition to the implementation of new technologies, it is necessary to transform the management system by making it more flexible and able to respond faster to changing conditions.

 – How would you evaluate digitalization in the defense sector in Russia and in other countries where you operate?